 Get Out the Vote – GOTV!

-Get the Candidates Talking About Nonprofits
+Get the Candidates (and the Media) Talking About Nonprofits

-Nonprofit businesses employ 1 in 6 Maine workers representing a workforce of over 95,000 and channel the energy of almost 345,000 volunteers annually.
+Nonprofit businesses employ 1 in 6 Maine workers representing a workforce of over 98,000 and channel the energy of about 400,000 volunteers annually.
 This is a voting block that candidates will want to reach.